vipinsun/TokenTaxonomyFramework-pub/artifacts/behaviors/holdable/latest/holdable.md

-# Holdable a TTF Behavior
+# holdable a TTF Behavior